Nyson-Programing-Language/nyson/docs/usage.md

 sleep(9325);
 log("DROP");
 ```
-Playes a file but it dose not wait for the file to end to continue.
+Playes a file but it dose not wait for the file to end to continue. (this uses cvlc so if you want to change the volume or playing a directory see how to do it in cvlc)